radiantlogic-v8/documentation-ido/documentation/installation/getting-started.md

 ### Available features

-You can monitor control families and defects tied to the resources you own.
+You can monitor control families and defects tied to the resources they own, including both the resource itself and all its associated permissions.
+By reviewing the resource-level detail pages, such as the main resource detail page and all related permission detail pages, you gain visibility into how the resource and its permissions are being used.

 ### Available actions

 You can drill into resource-level detail pages.
-You can also investigate and remediate issues related to your resources.
+You can also investigate and remediate issues related to your resources and associated permissions.

 ## Repository Owner

 If you are a repository owner, you can access repositories you manage (HR systems, AD domains, Entra ID, etc.).

 ### Available features

-You can monitor control family specific to repository-level issues.
+You can monitor control families and defects tied to the repositories you own, as well as the groups and accounts associated with those repositories.

 ### Available actions